 We are increasingly dependent on technology systems to operate our business, reduce costs, and enhance customer service.
 These systems include complex software systems and hosted applications that are provided by third parties.
 Software systems need to be updated on a regular basis with patches, bug fixes and other modifications.
 Hosted applications are subject to service availability and reliability of hosting environments.
 We also migrate from legacy systems to new systems from time to time.
 Maintaining existing software systems, implementing upgrades and converting to new systems are costly and require personnel and other resources.
 The implementation of these systems upgrades and conversions is a complex and time-consuming project involving substantial expenditures for implementation activities, consultants, system hardware and software, often requires transforming our current business and processes to conform to new systems, and therefore, may take longer, be more disruptive, and cost more than forecast and may not be successful.
-If the implementation is delayed or otherwise is not successful, it may hinder our business operations and negatively affect our function and results of operations.
-There are many factors that may materially and adversely affect the schedule, cost, and execution of the implementation process, including, without limitation, problems in the design and testing of new systems; system delays and malfunctions; the deviation by suppliers and contractors from the required performance under their contracts with us; the diversion of management attention from our daily operations to the implementation project; reworks due to unanticipated changes in business processes; difficulty in training employees in the operation of new systems and maintaining internal control while converting from legacy systems to new systems; and integration with our existing systems.
+If the implementation is delayed or otherwise is not successful, it may hinder our business operations.
+There are many factors that may materially and adversely affect the schedule, cost, and execution of the implementation process, including, without limitation, problems in the design and testing of new systems; system delays and malfunctions; the deviation by suppliers and contractors from the required performance under their contracts with us; the diversion of management attention from our daily operations to the implementation project; reworks due to unanticipated changes and integration with our existing systems.
 Some of such factors may not be reasonably anticipated or may be beyond our control.